Information for Tenants and Homeowners

 As of October 12, 2020 the TEDP is in a pilot phase in 19 Texas counties – Bee, Bexar, Brazos, Chambers, Deaf Smith, El Paso, Erath, Fannin, Grayson, Harris, Jim Wells, Kleberg, Montgomery, Palo Pinto, Parker, Potter, Randall, San Patricio, and Wise.
 During the pilot phase, eligibility for TEDP is limited to those under 200% of poverty.
 The TEDP is scheduled to become effective in all counties on November 9, 2020.

-On September 4, 2020, the CDC announced a national four-month moratorium on residential evictions would be put in place until December 31, 2020.
+On September 4, 2020, the CDC announced a national four-month moratorium on residential evictions.
+It has now been extended through June 31, 2021.
 This applies to individuals earning less than $99,000 a year and those who are unable to make rent or housing payments.
 Learn more from the CDC here.

 Eviction moratorium under the CARES Act